fadhelmurphy/MERN-GraphQL/README.md

-This project was build with MongoDB,Express,React,NodeJS + GraphQl
+This project was build with MongoDB,Express,React,NodeJS + GraphQL

 ## Restore Database/Collection